 Muslim communities in the West can have a complex and fraught relationship with sex, with the topic often shrouded in secrecy and shame – at least to outsiders.
 A significant amount of Abbas’ filmmaking leading up to and including The Wedding is testament to the legacy of sexual repression.
 “Early in life I felt an enormous guilt whenever being sexually active because of [my] religious and cultural upbringing,” he says.
 “To this day, the only person I can speak with about sex is my brother.
 Actually my father prefers that if we’re all watching a film for it to be PG-13 to avoid sex scenes – and I’m 25!”

 The film couldn’t be more timely, given that gay Muslim men in the UK face being pressured into heterosexual marriages.
-Meanwhile, crackdowns on the LGBT+ community in the region rarely provokes an international outcry, as in the case of Egyptian police arresting 10 LGBT+ people earlier this year.
+Meanwhile, crackdowns on the LGBTQ+ community in the region rarely provokes an international outcry, as in the case of Egyptian police arresting 10 LGBTQ+ people earlier this year.

 Abbas is unable to disclose where in these countries the screenings happened, but he describes the turnout to these invite only events as “really good”.
 Unsurprisingly, the director encountered a number of challenges screening the film.
 “It wasn’t easy, he admits”.
 “My business partner and I were both very scared till the last screening was completed.”
 A number of safety measurements were taken to ensure the screenings went smoothly, including no reporters, audiences signing a non-disclosure agreement, no cameras or smart phones and no re-entry.
 Abbas reveals that these precautions even extended to his own attendance.
 “The film received a lot of press and we didn’t want me being followed or [jeapordising] the safety of the attendees.”